ksenia1997/nlg/README.md

 text in different styles and control the manifestation of each style.

 ## Datasets
-If there are no files in the directory **datasets**, download it from google drive
+If there are no files in the directory **datasets**, download them from google drive and unzip

 FIELD = 1mAmEuSBoJ1Q5iBA0ko-0Ia1oSDRFuTce
 ## Datasets processing